alethena/Share-Dispenser-Two-Sided/README.md

 Consider a situation where two users (Alice and Bob) both check the cumulated price for buying 10 shares roughly at the same time.
 Based on this Alice and Bob both give the corresponding XCHF allowance to the Share Dispenser contract.
 Let's assume Alice and Bob now both call the `buyShares` function roughly at the same time.
-If the transaction of Alice goes through first, the transaction of Bob will revert because the price for the same number of shares has inncreased in the meantime.
+If the transaction of Alice goes through first, the transaction of Bob will revert because the price for the same number of shares has increased in the meantime.

 A similar case can occur when selling shares.
 To protect the seller, along with the number of shares to sell a limit needs to be supplied.
 If the price moves below the limit after a transaction is broadcasted, it will revert.